apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ### Multifactor Authentication Webflows

 Webflow definitions for multifactor authentication providers (i.e Google Authenticator, Authy, etc) are now constructed dynamically at runtime via webflow auto-configuration rather than static XML definitions.
 This allows for better flexibility as well as test coverage when it comes to customizations.

 ### U2F Multifactor Authentication Trusted Devices

 Support for [Multifactor Authentication Trusted Device/Browser](../mfa/Multifactor-TrustedDevice-Authentication.html) is now extended to also include [U2F](../mfa/FIDO-U2F-Authentication.html).

+### Authentication Actuator Endpoints

+A number of new [administrative actuator endpoints](../installation/Configuring-Authentication-Components.html) are presented to report back on the registered authentication handlers and policies.

 ### Gradle Remote Build Cache